-Her message may highlight the importance of meditation, mindfulness, unplugging from the world, and making time to give to others in a healthy work/life balance, but Arianna Huffington is nonetheless a powerful and inspiring example of a woman who turned a dream into an incredibly successful reality.
+Her message highlights the importance of mindfulness, unplugging from the world, and making time to give to others.
+With a healthy work/life balance, Arianna Huffington is nonetheless a powerful and inspiring example of a woman who turned a dream into an incredibly successful reality.

 4. #GirlBoss, Sophia Amoruso

 Forget the Netflix series, the original Girl Bosses turn to Sophia Amoruso’s book for advice from this thoroughly modern entrepreneur.